isaacessuman/General-Lottery-Dapp/README.md

 # General Lottery Dapp

-This project is a boilerplate for a decentralized lottery application.
+This project is a simple template for a decentralized lottery application.
 It is organized into four main parts:

 - **contracts/** – Solidity smart contracts.
 - **backend/** – Node.js server that interacts with the blockchain.